 - Vino Verde is very popular to drink here, and we love it!

-Booking tours in Portugal
+Booking tours on your trip to Portugal

 - The most popular tours tend to be booked out in advance.
 We learned the hard way when organising a family day trip and quickly realised that the tour we most wanted was sold out.

 - Plan and book sightseeing trips well in advance.
 We tend to use Viator or Get Your Guide when booking tours.
 We booked amazing tours to Obidos, Berlengas and Sintra.

 - Join Facebook groups for travel tips.
 We created a Portugal travel tips group in 2019 to help people plan their perfect trip itinerary to Portugal.